 - 30+" (Widescreen): 3840x2160 or 4096x2160 (UHD or 4K)

-This is something that most people don't think about much primarily because the market may not give them much choice.
+This is something that most people don't think about much primarily because the market may not give them a choice.
 The coatings of the display panel fall into two categories: glossy or anti-glare (matte).
 The majority of monitors for consumers use a glossy coating.
 This is done because it tends to show off colors better in low light conditions.
 The downside is that when used under bright light it generates glare and reflections.
 You can tell most monitors with glossy coatings either through the use of glass on the outside front of the monitor or through terms such as crystal to describe the filters.
 Business oriented monitors tend to come with anti-glare coatings.
 These have a film over the LCD panel that helps reduces reflections.
 It will slightly mute the colors but they are much better in bright lighting conditions such as offices with overhead flourescent lighting.

 Contrast ratios are a big marketing tool by the manufacturers and one that is not easy for consumers to grasp.
 Essentially, this is the measurement of the difference in brightness from the darkest to brightest portion on the screen.
 The problem is that this measurement will vary throughout the screen.
 This is due to the slight variations in the lighting behind the panel.
 Manufacturers will use the highest contrast ratio they can find on a screen, so it is very deceptive.
 Basically a higher contrast ratio will mean that the screen will tend to have deeper blacks and brighter whites.
 Look for the typical contrast ratio which is around 1000:1 rather than dynamic numbers that is often in the millions to one.

 Each LCD panel will vary slightly in how well they can reproduce color.
 When an LCD is being used for tasks that require a high level of color accuracy, it is important to find out what the panel's color gamut is.
 This is a description that lets you know how wide a range of color the screen can display.
-The larger the percentage of NTSC, the greater level of color a monitor can display.
+The larger the percentage coverage of a specific gamut, the greater level of color a monitor can display.
 It is somewhat complex and best described in my article on Color Gamuts.
 Most basic consumers LCDs range from 70 to 80 percent of NTSC.

 In order to achieve the color on a pixel in an LCD panel, a current is applied to the crystals at that pixel to change the state of the crystals.
 Response times refer to the amount of time it takes for the crystals in the panel to move from an on to off state.
 A rising response time refers to the amount of time it takes to turn on the crystals and the falling time is the amount of time it takes for the crystals to move from an on to off state.
 Rising times tend to be very fast on LCDs, but the falling time tends to be much slower.
 This tends to cause a slight blurring effect on bright moving images on black backgrounds.
 It is often time referred to as ghosting.
 The lower the response time, the less of a blurring effect there will be on the screen.
-Most response times now refer to a gray to gray rating that generates a lower time than the traditional full on to off state response times.
+Most response times now refer to a gray to gray rating that generates a lower number than the traditional full on to off state response times.

 LCD's produce their image by having a film that when a current runs through the pixel, it turns on that shade of color.
 The problem with the LCD film is that this color can only be accurately represented when viewed straight on.
 The further away from a perpendicular viewing angle, the color will tend to wash out.
 The LCD monitors are generally rated for their visible viewing angle for both horizontal and vertical.
 This is rated in degrees and is the arc of a semicircle whose center is at the perpendicular to the screen.
 A theoretical viewing angle of 180 degrees would mean that it is fully visible from any angle in front of the screen.
 A higher viewing angle is preferred over a lower angle unless you happen to want some security with your screen.
 Note that the viewing angles still may not translate fully to a good quality image but one that is viewable.